-For example, multidrug resistant E. coli was isolated from the intestine of farm animals that received zinc as feed supplement.
-Some of the heavy metal resistance pathways, like efflux pumps or capsular modification, have been considered to provide crossresistance to antibiotics in microorganisms.
-As Rfactor is a plasmid that often contains one or several antibiotic-resistance genes, heavy metal-resistance genes might, therefore, be linked with multi-drug resistance genes in such bacterial plasmids.
-Thus, individual bacterial strain gains stress resistance to different toxicity.
-Combined resistance to heavy metal and antibiotic occurs mainly due to selective pressure in presence of heavy metal rather than accidental exposure to antibiotics or heavy metals or both.16 these compounds are creating a selective pressure on the microbial flora around the dumping sites leading to emergence of Cr-resistant microbes or not.
+For example, multidrug resistant E. coli was isolated from the intestine of farm animals receiving zinc as feed supplement.10 Some of the heavy metal resistance pathways, like efflux pumps or capsular modifications, have been considered to provide crossresistance to antibiotics in microorganisms.11 As Rfactor is a plasmid that often contains one or several antibiotic-resistance genes, heavy metal-resistance genes might, therefore, be linked with multi-drug resistance genes in such bacterial plasmids.^{12,13} Thus, individual bacterial strain gains stress resistance to different toxicity.
+Combined resistance to heavy metal and antibiotic occurs mainly due to selective pressure in presence of heavy metal rather than accidental exposure to antibiotics or heavy metals or both.14 issues remained whether inappropriate disposal of these compounds are creating a selective pressure on the microbial flora around the dumping sites leading to emergence of Cr-resistant microbes or not.
 Also, emergence of antibiotic-resistant bacteria has become a critical public health hazard.
-Widespread overuse, misuse, and abuse of antibiotics in medicine and agriculture are considered as key contributing factors for such emergence.
-Since heavy metal resistant bacteria may also exhibit antibiotic resistance, there is a possibility of such exposure to Cr compounds may also contributing to the development of coresistance to antibiotics.
+Widespread overuse, misuse, and abuse of antibiotics in medicine and agriculture are considered as key contributing factors for such emergence.16 Since heavy metal resistant bacteria may also exhibit antibiotic resistance, there is a possibility of such exposure to Cr compounds may also contributing to the development of coresistance to antibiotics.
 We observed co-resistance to Cr and antibiotics in microorganisms isolated from tannery wastes.
-The results of this study revealed that Cr-resistance developed in microorganisms from continuing exposure to Cr dumped from tannery industries might also contribute to the development of multi-drug resistance in those microorganisms even in the absence of antibiotics themselves.
+The results of this study revealed that Cr-resistance developed in microorganisms from continuing exposure to Cr dumped from tannery industries might also contribute to the development of multi-drug resistance in these microorganisms even in the absence of antibiotics themselves.

-Among various heavy metals, chromium (Cr) has widespread industrial uses in leather tanning, wood preservation, electroplating, pigment manufacturing etc. Inappropriate disposal of residual Cr and Cr-containing by-products into the environment is causing severe pollution.
-While the industrial usage of Cr compounds are accepted, key issues remained whether inappropriate disposal of
+Among various heavy metals, chromium (Cr) has widespread industrial uses in leather tanning, wood preservation, electroplating, pigment manufacturing etc.15 Inappropriate disposal of residual Cr and Cr-containing by-products into the environment is causing severe pollution.4 While the industrial usage of Cr compounds are accepted, key